-You must complete reward activities (Total Health Assessment, a healthy lifestyle and/or biometric) during the plan year.
-We will issue you a Kaiser Permanente Health Payment Card 4-6 weeks after you complete the activities.
+You must complete reward activities (Total Health Assessment and a biometric screening) during the plan year.
+We will issue you a Kaiser Permanente Health Payment Card 4-6 weeks after you complete both activities.
 We will send each eligible member their own debit card.